PierreSenellart/provsql/doc/source/user/probabilities.rst

-The discrete-Bernoulli setting above can be combined with a continuous tier: columns of type ``random_variable`` carry distributions (Normal, Uniform, Exponential, Erlang, Gamma, Categorical, Mixture) rather than scalars, and ``WHERE`` predicates on these columns are rewritten into conditioning events on the row's provenance.
+The discrete-Bernoulli setting above can be combined with a continuous tier: columns of type ``random_variable`` carry distributions (Normal, Uniform, Exponential, Erlang, Gamma, Log-normal, Categorical, Mixture) rather than scalars, and ``WHERE`` predicates on these columns are rewritten into conditioning events on the row's provenance.
 Evaluation routes through Monte Carlo by default, with